dmellonielet/dmellonielet.github.io/_posts/2020-06-29-tell-me-about-yourself-interview-question.md

     “Be yourself; everyone else is already taken.”
     ― Oscar Wilde

-Interviewing is a skill.
+Interviewing is a skill. :sparkles:

 Your ability to interact with the interviewer and to convey your thoughts are just as crucial factors to landing a job as are the qualifications listed on your resume.
 Every interview begins with the inevitable question- ***Tell me about yourself***.
 Often, this is the very first question and we all can agree that often the *first impressions are the most lasting*.